akaak/reinvent-site/contents/articles/about-reinvent/index.md

 template: article.jade
 ---

-This is an experimental project for articles, tutorials, and information on Amazon AWS Cloud related services/products/tools.
+This is an informational project for articles, tutorials, and news on Amazon AWS Cloud related services/products/tools.

 Built using...